neovarier/vehicle_detection/README.md

 * There were a few false positives.

 To smooth out the bounding boxes, I used bounding boxes computed from the sliding window approach for the past 15 images, applied heat map on them to get the smooth bounding box for the current frame.
 This logic is carried out in cell no. 12 as part of process_image().
-I am using collection.deque to store the bounding boxes for the past 15 frames I got this suggestion from this [blog post](http://jeremyshannon.com/2017/03/17/udacity-sdcnd-vehicle-detection.html)
+I am using collection.deque to store the bounding boxes for the past 15 frames.
+I got this suggestion from this [blog post](http://jeremyshannon.com/2017/03/17/udacity-sdcnd-vehicle-detection.html)

 * No. of past frames = 15